wp-plugins/securimage-wp/readme.txt

 Donate link: http://www.phpcaptcha.org/donate/
 Tags: CAPTCHA, comments, spam protection, comment form, registration, register Requires at least: 3.0
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 3.6.1
+Stable tag: 3.6.2

-Securimage-WP gives you the ability to add powerful CAPTCHA protection to your WordPress signup form and comment forms on posts and pages to block bogus registrations and to block comment spam from your pages.
-CAPTCHA images are fully customizable with support audio playback.
+Block comment spam and fake registrations by adding the powerful CAPTCHA protection of Securimage-WP to your WordPress site.

 == Description ==

-Securimage-WP utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") to add protection to your WordPress registration and comment forms.

-From your WordPress Settings menu, you can easily customize all aspects of the CAPTCHA image to match your site's look, as well as customize the security features of the CAPTCHA.
+Built from the open-source [Securimage PHP Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA"), this plugin allows you to add CAPTCHA protection to your WordPress site.
+This plugin gives you the option to add CAPTCHA images to your comment, registration, login, and/or signup forms on your site.
+You can also add CAPTCHA protection to any post or page using a shortcode provided by the plugin.

+The image appearance can be easily customized to match your site's look and feel from the WordPress Settings menu.

 Securimage-WP also has the ability to stream secure, high-quality, dynamic audio CAPTCHAs to visitors.

-Addtional Features Include:
+Features Include:

+*   Protect comment, registration, login, or lost password forms
+*   Shortcode support
 *	Customize code-length, image dimensions, colors and distortion factors from a menu
-*	Supports word or math based CAPTCHA images and audio
+*	Word or math based CAPTCHA images and audio
 *	Add a custom signature to your images
 *	Customize icon used in Flash button for streaming audio
 *	Easily add CSS classes and styles to the CAPTCHA inputs
 *	Select the sequence of the CAPTCHA inputs to match your site layout
 *	Allows pingbacks and trackbacks, and replies from administration panel
-*	No cookies needed, codes are stored in a database table
+*	Doesn't require cookies or PHP session support; codes are stored in the WordPress database

 Requirements: